 Sales pros who are taking handwritten notes in 2019 are at a huge disadvantage against competitors.

 They can easily lose vital information or simply forget about the most crucial facts when they need them.
 Needless to say, this traditional method is falling out of favor fast.

-Using several different programs to gather and store information is still common, though – especially in sales departments with between 2-10 people.
+Using several different programs to gather and store information is still common, though – especially in sales departments with between two and 10 people.

 The huge adoption of chat services like Slack for work has given some teams the idea that all their data is tied together, when in fact it is still floating loose.

 There are lots of pitfalls here, too.
 It’s very easy to waste time duplicating information, but also easy to lose it.
 If you find yourself spending a lot of time combing through threads looking for exactly the factoid you need to move forward, you’ve seen the problem firsthand.